-This is a penalty you incur if you repay your mortgage during a tie-in period, which tends to be the length of the initial deal, for instance, a fixed rate two year term.
+This is a fee you incur if you repay your mortgage during a tie-in period, which tends to be the length of the initial deal - for instance, a fixed rate two year term.
 It can also happen if you overpay more than is allowed in the deal.
 It could prove costly as a typical early repayment charge comes from a percentage of your current mortgage balance.

 Sometimes referred to as a ‘deed release fee’ or admin charge, this is a charge for releasing your property deeds to your solicitors.

 Often the most expensive part of remortgaging, mortgage fees could be the deciding factor in your decision to change lender or not.
-They can range from an arrangement fee to a booking fee and product fees, and are paid to your new lender.
+They can range from a completion fee to a booking fee and product fees, and are paid to your new lender.
 In making your decision, you need to consider the possible fees carefully as they can make all the difference.

 This is required by all lenders as they want to be sure the money they’re lending you will cover the cost of the property if, for whatever reason, you weren’t able to keep up your repayments.
-Ideally, when remortgaging, this fee is paid for by the mortgage lender.
-Indeed, it’s often included in many mortgage products.
+Again from time to time we have offers where this fee is not charged.

 Check out all the costs that can occur with our fees and costs explained guide.